Governor Kate Brown, D-Oregon, attends the Oregon State Fair with her husband on Monday, Sept. 3, 2018. (Photo by Natalie Pate)

 But that may not happen if she doesn’t swing enough moderate Republican votes away from her opponent, Rep. Knute Buehler, R-Bend, while hanging onto the moderate voters in her own party.

-Natalie Pate is a freelance journalist and author based in Salem, Oregon.
-She wrote about education for more than seven years at the Statesman Journal and now covers education and other topics throughout the Pacific Northwest.
+Natalie Pate is a journalist and author based in Salem, Oregon.
+She has written about education and other topics throughout the Pacific Northwest for more than eight years.
 She is originally from Colorado and earned her B.A. in Politics and French from Willamette University.

 View more posts